 Add-ins and when to add them

-If you want to get really fancy with your ice cream making, you might consider throwing in some fun add-ins, like chopped nuts or chocolate, maraschino cherries, chunks of cake, brownies, or cookies, etc. I folded chopped homemade chocolate chip cookies into a batch of vanilla custard base to make this cookie ice cream, which is a favourite of mine.
+If you want to get really fancy with your ice cream making, you might consider throwing in some fun add-ins, like chopped nuts or chocolate, maraschino cherries, chunks of cake, one-bowl brownies, or chocolate chip cookies, etc. I folded chopped homemade chocolate chip cookies into a batch of vanilla custard base to make this cookie ice cream, which is a favourite of mine.
 You can fold pieces of brownies with walnuts into chocolate ice cream to make chocolate brownie ice cream!

 If you add them into the machine towards the end of your churning session, this will evenly distribute the add-ins, but this will also crush them into smaller pieces, and more delicate inclusions, like maraschino cherries, will inevitably get crushed by the paddle and drum, turning your entire batch pink.

 A better option would be to layer them in the container as you transfer the freshly churned ice cream to your storage container.
 So transfer a little ice cream, then add in a layer of inclusions, then a little more ice cream, and a little more inclusions, and repeat until you're done.
 I find layering works better than trying to fold the pieces into the soft ice cream because it's very soft and on the verge of melting, and therefore hard to handle.
 Layering is the way to go if you want to jazz up your ice cream!

 You can use this technique to make this cherry bourbon ice cream.